Comparison · 9 min read

-ChannelOS vs TelemetryTV: AI-first signage without a player
+ChannelOS vs TelemetryTV: a TelemetryTV alternative with no player hardware

-An honest comparison of ChannelOS and TelemetryTV: no media player and browser pairing, AI that drafts the whole show, and edit-once-airs-everywhere scheduling versus TelemetryTV's data-heavy, device-based approach.
+An honest comparison of ChannelOS and TelemetryTV, and a TelemetryTV alternative that needs no player hardware: browser pairing, AI that drafts the whole show, and edit-once-airs-everywhere scheduling versus TelemetryTV's data-heavy, device-based approach.

 S By The ChannelOS team